 - Form 2483-SD – Second Draw Borrower Application and Top-line Overview

-Future Legislation: Congress is expected to recommend appropriating an additional $7.25 billion in PPP funding in current legislation.
+Legislation: ARPA provided an additional $7.25 billion in PPP funding to current funding.

 Shuttered Venue Operators (SVO) Grants

-**NEW – SBA Issues Shuttered Venues FAQ: On Jan.
-27, and in subsequent updates, the U.S. Small Business Administration issued an FAQ about the Shuttered Venue Operators Grant (SVOG) program, Section 324 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act (Economic Aid Act) signed into law on Dec.
+SBA Issues Shuttered Venues FAQ: The U.S. Small Business Administration continues to regularly update its FAQ about the Shuttered Venue Operators Grant (SVOG) program, Section 324 of the Economic Aid to Hard-Hit Small Businesses, Nonprofits and Venues Act (Economic Aid Act) signed into law on Dec.
 27, 2020, which includes answers to frequently asked questions about the program relevant for museums.
 The SBA noted that the FAQ will be updated as new information comes available and additional program details are finalized.
 The FAQ includes information about eligibility, definitions, forthcoming application, use of funds, business size/employees, revenue and other issues.
 SBA has still not opened up the new SVO grants portal.
-The demand is very high for this program with only $15 billion available.
+The demand is very high for this program with only $15 billion available ($16.5 billion available after the expected passage of the American Rescue Plan Act).
 Here are some things you can do to get ready to apply as soon as possible, regardless of which Priority Category that you may fit into:

 - If you or your organization does not already have a Dunn and Bradstreet DUNS Number, get one.

 - Use your DUNS number to register in the federal government’s System for Award Management (SAM).
 You can’t simply use a Taxpayer or Employer ID Number to apply for an SVO grant.
 (Note: It could take up to two weeks to finalize a SAM registration.)
 See How to Register for DUNS and SAM.